The Genealogy Research Library

 In Regards to Covid-19

 If you are in the area and wish to visit or use our genealogy library we ask that all patrons register upon entry.
 Laptops and cameras are welcome.
-Please be aware of Covid-19 restrictions and wear a mask.
+Please be aware of current Covid-19 restrictions and bring a mask in case it is required.
 Furthermore, we would ask that you please call beforehand to assure that the library is not closed due to a covid-19 exposure and to confirm times.